takimafr/flash-scope/README.md

-# flash-scope 1.0.0-SNAPSHOT
+# flash-scope 1.0.0

 ## What for?

 Simple Flash scope for Redirect-After-Post pattern.

-1 Declare the FlashScopeFilter in your web.xml and trap your pages 2 use FlashScopeHandler.setFlashAttribute
+* Declare the FlashScopeFilter in your web.xml and trap your pages
+* Use FlashScope.bind("attributeName").value(attributeValue);

+For further details, please have a look at the javadoc.

 ## Where are the binaries?